bengl/resume/README.md

 Second, a PDF is easy enough to generate with "Print to PDF" and similar features.
 Add in a touch of print CSS, and it's golden.

-For the moment, this is just a rough draft.
-I need to style it a tad more, work on better formatting, etc. Also note that **I'm not currently actively looking for work**.